Axway/docker-cft/compose/README.md

 ##### 5. Upgrade Transfer CFT

-It is possible to change the image used for Transfer CFT without losing Transfer CFT's data (i.e. keep the runtime) using the upgrade option.
+You can use the upgrade option to change the image used for Transfer CFT without losing Transfer CFT's data (i.e. keep the runtime).
 This could be useful, for example, if you want to work with a newly released SP2 instead of the current SP1, or you want to add some security options to the Linux kernel.

 You must first load the new Transfer CFT image in your repository.
 You can either:
-- Use an official Transfer CFT image, as describe in the section "How to use the official Transfer CFT Docker image"
+- Use an official Transfer CFT image, as described in the section "How to use the official Transfer CFT Docker image"
 - Build a new Transfer CFT image, using the instructions in ../docker/README.md

-Upgrade as follows:

-###### 1. Update the image parameter
+##### 1. Update the image parameter

 Set the image parameter to match the image you want to use.
-For example: "image: cft/cft:3.8".
+For example: "image: cft/cft:3.8-SP1".

-###### 2. Export the Transfer data (optional)
+##### 2. Export the Transfer data (not necessary for SPs)

-This step is only mandatory if you upgrade to a new major release of Transfer CFT.
+This step is only mandatory if you upgrade to a new major release of Transfer CFT, such as moving from version 3.7 to version 3.8.
+This step is not required when upgrading, for example, from 3.8 to 3.8 SP1.

 ```console
 curl -k -u user:password -X PUT "https://10.110.173.125:1768/cft/api/v1/cft/container/export" -H "accept: application/json"